 Understanding your own privilege is a starting point.
 I grew up poor – a long portion of my life was spent in a trailer park with three siblings being raised by a single mother.
 I had to work nearly full-time in high school (thankfully, my boss ignored the legal limits on hours teenagers could work) to save enough money to have a car, to pay for college.
 I worked all the way through college just to be able to stay enrolled.
 I’m still paying student loans off.
 I’ve rarely taken vacations.
 My life isn’t luxurious by any stretch.

-And you know what?
-I’ve benefited from being born into privilege.
+And I’ve benefited from being born into privilege.
 As a poor white child, I still lived in a community with well-funded and well-run schools, so I received a good, free, public education.
 I grew up with people around me who told me that I could, in fact, go to college even though my family couldn’t afford it.
 I grew up in neighborhoods that were safe, where crime and drugs weren’t major day-to-day presences.
 I did not grow up fearing the police.
 As an adult, people listen to me and give me more automatic credibility simply because of what I was born as.

-My life hasn’t always been easy, but it has certainly had privileges built in that have removed barriers that minorities, that women, that LGBTQ people face on a daily basis.
+My life hasn’t always been easy, but it has certainly had privileges built in that have removed barriers that minorities, that women, that LGBTQIA+ people face on a daily basis.
 I could choose to never think about those things – and A LOT of white men do make that choice every day.
 But just being mindful isn’t enough, that’s what the ugliness in Charlotesville illustrates.

 It’s easy to see a guy with a Nazi tattoo and be horrified.
 But what is more horrifying to me is this picture.
 Those are just everyday, mayonnaise, white bread joes.
 They could be your cubicle mate, they could be your neighbor, they could be members of your church.
 They have the same views – and the same level of comfort espousing them – as the guy who felt the need to carve a symbol of evil into his chest.